anirudhs1010/MockCRM/Design.md

 - **Access**: Admin users only
 - **Process**:
   1. Admin creates user account with email, name, and role
+  2. **User is added to admin's account by default** (prevents account proliferation)
+  3. **Optional**: Admin can specify `account_id` to add user to different account
-  2. User account is created without password (password_hash = NULL)
+  4. User account is created without password (password_hash = NULL)
-  3. User receives invitation and can register with their email
+  5. User receives invitation and can register with their email
-  4. User sets their own password during registration
+  6. User sets their own password during registration

 ### User Registration (Invite-Only)
 - **Endpoint**: `POST /auth/register`